 The study indicated that various personal factors, family factors, economic factors, and institutional factors positively affect students' academic performance.
 The findings from the study put forward that the students' family income has a very strong positive effect on their academic performance.
 This finding of the study is supported by the findings presented by several studies available in the academia (Banik, & Kumar, 2019; Ali et al., 2013; Akessa, & Dhufera, 2015).
-The study also indicated that institutional factors, particularly type of college, play a significant role in students' academic performance compared to their counterparts in private colleges.
+The study also indicated that institutional factors, particularly type of college, play a significant role in students' academic achievement.
+The findings show that students from government colleges tend to have lower academic performance compared to their counterparts in private colleges.
 This may be attributed to the fact that students in private colleges often have access to better facilities related to the teaching and learning environment, and guardians may also pay greater attention to their children in private institutions.
 However, other studies on academic performance have not demonstrated a significant impact of the type of college, possibly because they did not consider this variable in their analysis.